c10l/blog/blog/09122023-debian-gaming.md

 [This video](https://www.youtube.com/watch?v=xCbLLge0tOE) is mixed to 7.1 channels and can be used to test the surround.
 A good test is to alternate between the regular headphones sink and the virtual surround one.

+❕ The virtual surround setup should work for any distribution that uses Pipewire.
+On some distros, the use config file should be on `~/.config/pipewire/pipewire.conf.d` instead of `filter-chain.conf.d` like in Debian.

 ### Kernel

 You may want to install a newer Kernel version, or an alternative Kernel distribution more focussed on gaming and desktop workloads.